acrawford73/stream-download/README.md

 Purpose: To archive or scrape video from the web.

-Description: The tool downloads ABR video files from CDNs based on the M3U8 playlist.
+Description: The tool downloads non-DRM ABR video files from CDNs based on the M3U8 playlist.
 It can combine all downloaded video \*.ts files into a single specified \*.ts file.

 ## Dependencies